veertuinc/anka-docs/content/en/docs/Getting Started/creating-your-first-vm.md

 > **Anka Develop license (default):** While you can create as many VMs as you wish, the free Anka Develop license only allows you to run one VM at a time and will only function on laptops (Macbook, Macbook Pro, and Macbook Air).

-> **Anka Build license:** When determining how many cores or memory your VM needs, you can divide the number of VMs you plan on running simultaneously within a single machine by the total **virtual cores** it has.
-So, if I have 12vCPUs on my 6core Mac Mini, and I want to allow 2 VMs at once, I will set the VM Template/Tag to have 6cores (12 / 2).
+> **Anka Build license:** When determining how many vcpus and ram your VM needs, you can divide the number of VMs you plan on running simultaneously within a host by the total **virtual cores (vcpus)** it has.
+So, if I have 12vCPUs on my 6core Mac Mini, and I want to allow 2 running VMs at once and not cripple the host machine, I will set the VM Template/Tag to have 6vcpus (12 / 2).
 However, with RAM, you'll need to allow ~2GB of memory for the Anka Software and host ((totalRAM / 2)-1).

 ### Using the Anka UI